 The Library provides the opportunity for retirees to participate in the Library's postretirement health insurance.
-To be eligible for benefits, the employee must qualify for retirement under the IMRF.
+To be eligible for benefits, the employee must qualify for retirement under the IMRF or MERF.
+The District provides continued health insurance coverage at the active employer rate to all eligible employees in accordance with ILCS, which creates an implicit subsidy of retiree health insurance.
 An implicit benefit is provided due to the retirees paying 100% of the blended premium to the plan.
+Upon a retiree reaching age 65 years of age, Medicare becomes the primary insurer and the retiree is no longer eligible to participant in the plan, but can purchase a Medicare supplement plan from the District's insurance provider.